Skip to content

 return res.json(req.user);

-# This is the default -- you do not need to set it explicitly
+# This is the default - you do not need to set it.

 TINA4_CACHE_BACKEND=memory

-Memory cache is the fastest option (no disk I/O, no network calls) but it resets when the server restarts.
-It is ideal for development and single-server deployments where losing the cache on restart is acceptable.
+No disk I/O, no network calls.
+It resets when the server restarts.
+Ideal for development and single-server deployments where losing the cache on restart is fine.

 TINA4_CACHE_BACKEND=redis

-• Shared across multiple server instances (behind a load balancer)
+• Shared across instances behind a load balancer.

-• Same Redis instance can serve sessions, cache, and queues
+• One instance can serve sessions, cache, and queues.

-If you want cache persistence but do not have Redis, use file-based caching:
+If you want persistence but cannot run Redis, use file-based caching:

 TINA4_CACHE_BACKEND=file